Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps

-The “Spit” in Homer is one Alaskan beach that stands out.
-The southernmost point of Alaska’s road system is the perfect place to just hang out for a while.
-The views of Kachemak Bay and the surrounding mountains make for an epic backdrop that beaches elsewhere in the country would be hard-pressed to match.
+The “Spit” in Homer is one Alaskan beach that stands out in particular.
+The views of Kachemak Bay and the surrounding mountains make for an epic backdrop that beaches elsewhere in the country (and the state) would be hard-pressed to match.

 Of course, the various shops, bars, and restaurants nearby aren’t free.
 Taking in the atmosphere, though, doesn’t cost a thing!